Smith Machine squats are only one of an endless number of squat variants. This superior squat variant ranks high on our list of must-do workouts.

 You are doing a squat, although one with certain modifications because of the smith machine’s set bar route.

-Arrange your feet such that they are slightly in front of your body’s centre of gravity.
+Arrange your feet such that they are slightly in front of your body’s center of gravity.
 Your knees should not move beyond your toes when you squat.

 Unlike with a free-weight barbell squat, your feet will not be positioned immediately beneath the bar.